-Each year the orchestra gives three concerts in Sheffield, normally two in Firth Hall at the University of Sheffield and one at High Storrs School.
-Our concert programme usually includes a concerto and it is the orchestra’s policy to work with and provide a performance opportunity for young professional musicians who are just starting out in their careers as concert soloists.
+Each year the orchestra gives three concerts in Sheffield, usually in Firth Hall at the University of Sheffield plus other locations such as All Saints Church, Eccleshall or St Andrew’s Church, Psalter Lane.
+Our concert programme usually includes a concerto and the orchestra has, over many years, provided a platform for young aspiring musicians.
+Many of these have gone on to become national and international concert artists.
 The relatively small size of our orchestra enables us to be adventurous with our wide-ranging and innovative repertoire from the baroque to the present day.

-The Sheffield Chamber Orchestra regularly includes contemporary music in its concert programmes.
-In addition to performing existing works by contemporary composers, in the last few years the orchestra has commissioned new music by Stephen Dodgson, Arthur Butterworth, and most recently, Leo Birtwhistle and Ed Bennett as well as Sheffield-based composers Chris Wiltshire and Ray Hensher.
-As such, the variety of music performed by the orchestra is unique in the Sheffield region.
+The Sheffield Chamber Orchestra also includes contemporary music in its concert programmes from time to time.
+So, in addition to performing works from the established and acknowledged greats, in previous years the orchestra has commissioned new music by Stephen Dodgson, Arthur Butterworth, and most recently, Leo Birtwhistle and Ed Bennett as well as Sheffield-based composers Chris Wiltshire and Ray Hensher.

 The Sheffield Chamber Orchestra is a registered charity and is financed mostly by ticket sales, subscriptions paid by the members themselves and kind donations by a loyal group of Friends of the Sheffield Chamber Orchestra.
 In 2001 the orchestra received a generous gift in the form of a legacy following the death of Arthur Humphrey, one of the orchestra’s patrons.
 Other than professional fees paid to the conductors and leader, the orchestra is managed on an entirely voluntary basis by a dedicated committee of members.